bradparks/Letters/README.md

 path = path.rotateXYZ( Math.PI/10, Math.PI/3, Math.PI/10, 1 );

 then depending on platform you just iterate and switch on the path case.

+ADDED ability for the letters to follow an arbitrary path and a demo where users clicks generate the path.